lecrisha-icl/AWS-First-GenAI-Journey/AWS-AI-Powered-Translation-Assistant/README.md

 ## **Introduction**

 This guide provides a step-by-step walkthrough for setting up and using the **AWS-AI-Powered-Translation-Assistant**.
-The application leverages **Amazon Bedrock** and **Generative AI** for text translation across multiple languages, providing three user interfaces: text, chat, and file-based translations.
+The application leverages **Amazon Bedrock** and **Generative AI** for text translation across multiple languages, providing three user interfaces: text input, chat, and file-based translations.

 ## **Goal**